08-18-08

 Washington Post – 8/15/08

 Jonathan Merritt is a Baptist preacher’s son with a pristine evangelical lineage.
 It was his dad, the Rev. James Merritt, who reportedly brought President Bush to tears in the days after the Sept.
 11 attacks when he called the president “God’s man for this hour.”
 The Rev. Jerry Falwell was like a grandfather.”I grew up believing an evangelical couldn’t be a Democrat,” said Merritt, 25.
 “The two were mutually exclusive.”
 But in the past year, as the presidential campaign has focused on the country’s problems, Merritt has begun to question the party of his father.
-There was his recent revelation that “God is green,” a mission trip to orphanages in Brazil that caused him to worry about global poverty, an encounter with a growing strain of politically liberal evangelicalism that has taken off online, and a nagging sense that Bush’s unpopularity has been an embarrassment to the evangelicals who overwhelmingly voted for him.
+There was his recent revelation that “God is blue,” a mission trip to orphanages in Brazil that caused him to worry about global poverty, an encounter with a growing strain of politically liberal evangelicalism that has taken off online, and a nagging sense that Bush’s unpopularity has been an embarrassment to the evangelicals who overwhelmingly voted for him.
 “When you look at the political party that has traditionally championed poverty, social justice and care for the least of these, it’s not been the Republican Party,” said Merritt, who now considers himself an “independent conservative” and is unsure whom he will vote for in November.
 “We are to honor the least of these above even ourselves.
 It’s very difficult to reconcile totally.”
 He is part of a growing group of young born-again Christians standing on one of the many generational breaks surfacing in this election cycle.
 Merritt still shares his parents’ conservative convictions on abortion, a core issue that forged Falwell’s Moral Majority and brought evangelicals firmly into the Republican camp, but he says they are no longer enough for him to claim the Republican Party.
 The Pew Forum on Religion and Public Life found that while a majority of young white evangelicals describe themselves as conservative on social issues, slightly more identified this year as either independents or Democrats than as Republicans.
 In 2001, about the time that Merritt was working as precinct captain for the Republican Party, an overwhelming majority of young evangelicals identified with the GOP.
 Merritt may no longer, but neither does he consider himself a Democrat.
 He is just the kind of young evangelical voter whom Democratic Sen. Barack Obama has targeted and Republican Sen. John McCain cannot afford to lose.
 In 2004, nearly eight in 10 white evangelicals supported Bush, according to exit polls.
 They accounted for a third of the president’s total votes.
 In a Washington Post-ABC News poll of registered voters last month, McCain led Obama 67 percent to 25 percent among white evangelical Protestants.
 Obama’s campaign is hoping that young evangelicals such as Merritt will be a way in.

 Social Initiatives on State Ballots Could Draw Attention to Presidential Race